Cal-Rex/y-api-milestone-project-5/README.md

 The following user stories were ascertained for the project as a whole:

 **Navigation**
-- _As a user, i want to be able to seemlessly navigate every page with a central navigation feature_
+- _As a user, i want to be able to a navigate every page with a central navigation feature_
 - _As a user, i want to be prompted to log in to view content that can only be viewed by people with accounts_
 - _As a user, i want to be able to navigate through pages and posts with minimal waiting time_